Fredensborg Palace: History

 Further to the east and adjacent to the main palace was an Orangery and the one-storey building called Margrave House.
-The Orangery, which was equipped with huge glasshouse windows, was connected to the main building by a small secret passage, so that the Royal Family and the courtiers could walk to the chapel without getting their feet wet.
+The Orangery, which was equipped with huge glasshouse windows, was connected to the main building by a small secret passage, so that the royal family and the courtiers could walk to the chapel without getting their feet wet.

 The palace chapel stood in the middle of the two buildings, and has an exaggerated copper spire, a pilaster-decorated façade facing the riding ring, and a heavily carved gable featuring a bust of Frederik IV in relief carved by Didrick Gercken.

 On the other side of the church was the Courtiers Wing ("Kavalerfløj"), residences for the court's clerks and members of the royal household.
 This section of the palace was built from 1724 to 1726, and introduces elements of the Dutch Baroque style and Rococo.

-The palace was extended throughout the early 18th century, however the main structure of the palace has remained unchanged since its inauguration on 11 October 1722, the King's 51st birthday.
+The palace was extended throughout the early 18th century; however, the main structure of the palace has remained unchanged since its inauguration on 11 October 1722, the King's 51st birthday.

 Krieger completed his work on the palace with the erection of the “new Court Chancery building” in 1731.
 The black-glazed tile, half-hipped roof building is now known as The Chancellery House.
 It butted up to the riding-ring on the southern edge.

 A major alteration of Krieger's original building was made in 1741–1744 when Lauritz de Thurah, the King's favorite architect, elevated the roof of the palace's main building.
 The slanted roof was replaced by a flat one, and a characteristically de Thurah sandstone balustrade was erected.
 In 1751 he also transformed the Orangery into a residential building for the ladies-in-waiting.

 In 1753 Nicolai Eigtved extended the palace by adding four symmetrically positioned corner pavilions with copper pyramid-shaped roofs to the main building.

 Royal residence

-In the 19th century, King Christian IX and Queen Louise (who counted Queen consort Alexandra of the United Kingdom, King George I of Greece and Empress Maria Feodorovna of Russia amongst their children) used Fredensborg to host annual family reunions.
+In the 19th century, King Christian IX and Queen Louise (who counted Queen Alexandra of the United Kingdom, King George I of Greece and Empress Maria Feodorovna of Russia amongst their children) used Fredensborg to host annual family reunions.
 There, their grandchildren, including the future Tsar Nicholas II of Russia and Kings George V of the United Kingdom, Haakon VII of Norway, Constantine I of Greece, and Queen Maud of Norway, would play games in the park.

 Queen Margrethe uses Fredensborg as a spring and autumn residence, and it is the usual venue for her birthday celebrations every April.
 The Queen's younger sister, Princess Benedikte, married HH Prince Richard of Sayn-Wittgenstein-Berleburg at the Chapel of Fredensborg Palace on 3 February 1968.

 Until her death, the late Queen Mother, Queen Ingrid used the Chancellery House at Fredensborg as her private residence.
-The Chancellery House is now the summer residence of Crown Prince Frederik and Crown Princess Mary.
+The Chancellery House is now the summer residence of Frederik X and Queen Mary.